Category: Law Practice Management

 Law business structures – challenges in ASEAN

-In 2014, the IBA commissioned a mammoth report on Global Cross Border Legal Services that comprehensively covers information about over 90 countries and 160 jurisdictions on the regulation of domestic and cross-border legal practice.
-What the report confirms is the transformation of legal practice, and thus […]
+In 2014, the IBA commissioned a mammoth report on Global Cross Border Legal Services that comprehensively covers information about over 90 countries and 160 jurisdictions on the regulation of the domestic and cross-border legal practice.
+What the report confirms is the transformation of legal practice, and […]

 Book Review: “SMARTER Law: Transforming busy lawyers into business leaders” – by Trevor Faure